First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: Summary and discussion

-This particular frame is the one obtained when orthogonality conditions are imposed over the elements of the kernel of the linearized collision operator $\ker\mathcal{L}$.
+with $\mathcal{F}:=\dot{T}/T+\theta/d$ and $\mathcal{F}_{\nu}:=a_{\nu}+D_{\nu}T/T$.
+On shell, $\Phi_S$ and $\Phi_V^\alpha$ are just given by $\mathcal{F}$ and $\mathcal{F}^\alpha$.
+Thus, starting from the expression that arises by implementing the projection method in the Chapman-Enskog expansion, we exhibited that the core structure of the constitutive equations for a single species charged gas (in the presence of a weak background electromagnetic field) relates the scalar dissipative quantities with the combination $\mathcal{F}$, the vector ones with $\mathcal{F}_{\nu}$, while the tensor one is only coupled with $\sigma_{\mu\nu}$.
+The coefficients in such relations are here written in terms of $\mathcal{S}_{1,3,5}$ which depend on the microscopic model for the collision term in Boltzmann's equation.
+This core structure, which depends solely on $\mathcal{S}_{1,3,5}$ and $\mathcal{F}$, $\mathcal{F}_{\nu}$, and $\sigma^{\mu\nu}$ arises naturally in the trace-fixed particle frame for which the compatibility conditions are given by $g_{1}=1$, $g_{2}=\gamma$, and $g_{3}=1$, which implies $\chi_{1}=\chi_{2}=\chi_{3}=0$.
 Starting with this particular structure, one can extend the results to an arbitrary frame by choosing different values for $g_{i}$ which adds a contribution from the homogeneous equation.
-As we have shown in this work, this leads to a change in the coefficients which does not break the combinations mentioned above or introduces new forces in the constitutive equations.
+As we have shown in this work, this leads to a change in the coefficients which neither breaks the combinations given by $\mathcal{F}$ and $\mathcal{F}^{\alpha}$ nor introduces new derivative terms in the constitutive equations.
 As examples, we have included the particular cases of the particle and energy frames, addressing within them Eckart and Landau's frames, respectively.
-One can then conclude that, from the kinetic theory point of view, a change of frame can only lead to shifts in the coefficients that keep the aforementioned combinations of the forces invariant.
+One can then conclude that, from the kinetic theory point of view, a change of frame can only lead to shifts in the coefficients that keep the aforementioned combinations invariant.